trustlines-protocol/tl-dev-docs/mobileapp/known_issues/android.md

 ## Build

-As the ios project, we have 3 different targets to build:
+As with the ios project, we have 3 different targets to build:

 * develop
 * staging